libreswitch/ops/tests/rest/rest_test.md

 This test fails when:

 - Querying a VLAN for:
-    - An HTTP response is not equal to `404 NOT FOUND`
+    - An HTTP response is not equal to `404 NOT FOUND`.
     - A GET request to "rest/v1/system/bridges/bridge_normal/vlans/not_found" and there is at least one VLAN in the HTTP response.

 ## Create VLAN